qwe3qwe3lott/kozlov_rmr_hw_server/README.md

-These sources can be pasted into mermaid live editor (https://mermaid.live) to draw sequence diagram.
+This source can be pasted into mermaid live editor (https://mermaid.live) to draw the sequence diagram.

-There is only ordinary way so far.